isovector/httw/prose/newbook/07-spaces.markdown

 Remember that this cube is entirely solid, full of less vibrant colors on the inside.
-Importantly for this example, all of our everyday intuitions about navigation hold in the RGB color space.
+Importantly for this example, all of our everyday intuitions about navigation hold in the `RGB` color space.
 That is, if we're looking for a color perceptually-between two other colors, we can simply pick a color spatially-between them.
 For example, there are no grays in @fig:cube-rgb, but we know that gray lies somewhere between black and white, thus, all grays must lie on the inside of the cube, along the diagonal that connects black to white.

-Armed with the RGB color space, our original problem of darkening a color has become more precise.
+Armed with the `RGB` color space, our original problem of darkening a color has become more precise.
 We can now ask quantify the question to "*how dark* do you want it?"
-Because black lies in one corner of the cube, and that the RGB color space preserves spatial notions, darkening a color is simply moving closer to the black corner.
+Because black lies in one corner of the cube, and that the `RGB` color space preserves spatial notions, darkening a color is simply moving closer to the black corner.

+> TODO(sandy): after playing with this idea for a while, you can start to get a
+> feel for how to describe colors.

-As you can see, introducing the RBG color space has both clarified and simplified our original problem.
+As you can see, introducing the `RBG` color space has both clarified and simplified our original problem.
 By finding a "natural" way of describing color, we were able to rephrase the problem.